HugoGW/Solar-System/README.md

 Then, we numerically solve the equations of motion for each planet using odeint from the scipy library.
 We create a large yellow dot representing the Sun and place it at the center of the plot.

 The goal is to generate the motion of the planets and plot their trajectories to clearly observe their orbits.
 We also include a timer in years (based on Earth's orbit).
-For each time step, we plot the new position of each planet $(x=$solution[i, 0], $y=$solution[i, 1]$)$ and their trajectories by keeping a few points plotted during the animation.
+For each time step, we plot the new position of each planet $(x=$ solution[i, 0], $y=$ solution[i, 1] $)$ and their trajectories by keeping a few points plotted during the animation.

     def animate(i):
     for (planet, solution, line, planet_point, trail) in zip(params, solutions.values(), lines, planets, trails):